 This is usually implemented in the design stages, e.g. design the space such that it has adequate ventilation and sufficient access and exit routes for workers, especially in the event of an emergency.
 This also includes: ventilation of a confined space with fresh air, by natural, forced or mechanical means to disperse hazardous airborne contaminants and introduced fresh air (with safe oxygen levels).

 This involves separating the worker from the hazard, e.g. isolation of potentially hazardous services (e.g. electrical services, water and/or waste water).
 All potentially hazardous services must be isolated prior to entry into a confined space.
 There must be a system in place to ensure that such isolation cannot be removed whilst confined space work is being undertaken.

 This refers to the implementation of policies, procedures, guidelines and training for people to follow.
-The also includes organising/managing work practices to reduce risks, for example:
+This also includes organising/managing work practices to reduce risks, for example:

 - prevent the introduction of ignition sources into the confined space

 - prevent or minimise the production/release of harmful airborne contaminants into the space whilst work is being undertaken by ceasing mechanical activity (e.g. cars, machinery) in proximity to entry or ventilation points